Panic Restaurant

 Panic Restaurant, known in Japan as Wanpaku Kokkun no Gourmet World (わんぱくコックンのグルメワールド), is a 1992 platform game developed by EIM and published by Taito for the Nintendo Entertainment System.

 Panic Restaurant stars a chef named Cookie who must navigate through his own restaurant, which has been cursed by a rival chef named Ohdove.
 Cookie has to battle evil food monsters with kitchen utensil weapons in six levels before taking on Ohdove in a final battle.

-Gameplay

 Development

 Kenji Eno was the game's designer.
 The names of the game's main character and villain were changed when the game was localized for Western audiences.
 In the Japanese version, the hero is a chef named Kokkun.
 The main villain was named "Hors d'Oeuvre"; the name "Ohdove" was the result of an incorrect transliteration of a French word to Japanese and then to English.
 In the overseas versions the "Clobber Pan" replaced the chef's head as the default weapon.
 Also, the best weapon was the "Wacky Pan", which did not exist in the Japanese version.